Wynyard Penguin Tours

 Please select a tour service below to find out more information:

 - Night Penguin Viewing Tour

-Tours commence at dusk each night from 15 September 2018 to 30 May 2019 (excluding 9 March to 25 March).
+Tours commence at dusk each night.
 However, seasonal factors may affect number of penguins present.
 It is best to contact the tour guide beforehand to ascertain likely penguin numbers, their arrival time and expected weather conditions.
 Due to the rough terrain the tours may not be suitable for the elderly, physically handicapped and young children although your tour guide can organise an alternative venue for these visitors so they do not miss out on the wonderful experience of seeing penguins in the wild.
 Bookings are important due to limited seating and space for parking vehicles on site.
 Warm, dark clothing is essential.
-Binoculars can be useful but normal white light torches and cameras with flashes (including mobile phone lights) are prohibited as these may frighten and/or harm the penguins.
+Binoculars can be useful but torches, cameras and smartphones are prohibited as these may frighten and/or harm the penguins.
 Your guide will provide special penguin-friendly lighting during the tour.
 Donations are gratefully accepted and used to improve little penguin habitat.
 This activity is supported by Wildcare Inc and the Tasmanian Parks and Wildlife Service.